muratsat/kaspersky-hackathon/readme.md

 # How to run

-1. Download kaspersky sdk from [here](https://ds.mai307.ru/s/CrM38T9X2LtABnZ/download/KasperskyOS-Community-Edition_1.1.0.356_amd64.deb) and save it in the same directory as the Dockerfile named `kaspersky-os-sdk.deb`
+1. Download kaspersky sdk from [here](https://ds.mai307.ru/s/CrM38T9X2LtABnZ/download/KasperskyOS-Community-Edition_1.1.0.356_amd64.deb) and save it in the same directory as the Dockerfile and rename it to `kaspersky-os-sdk.deb`

 2. Build docker image